-Cyclophosphamide, Fludarabine, Tumor Infiltrating Lymphocytes, and Aldesleukin in Treating Participants with Metastatic Uveal Melanoma
+Cyclophosphamide, Fludarabine, Tumor Infiltrating Lymphocytes, and Aldesleukin in Treating Patients with Metastatic Uveal Melanoma

 - Measurable metastatic uveal melanoma